Damercy/compute/_posts/2020-05-28-The-different-domains-of-CS-and-transitioning.markdown

 Trasitioning refers to the term of changing from one domain to another.

-Althought I haven't yet started my journey into the real world as a developer, I will (hopefully) by next year and so before I put in all my efforts and my mind in a project that I will love, I want to make sure that it's the right one.
+Althought I haven't yet started my journey into the real world as a developer, I will (hopefully) by next year.
+So before I put in all my efforts and my mind in a project that I will love, I want to make sure that it's the right one.

 And the only way to find out is to keep on transitioning and explore all the options while there's still time.